Ahmedbm98/Qoute/README.md

  The live demo provides a hands-on experience to see the Tabs Project in action

 ## Contact Me
  If you have any questions, feedback, or suggestions, please feel free to reach out to us at ahmedabasset936@gmail.com.
-We value your input and would love to hear from you!
+I would love to hear from you!